Coming home

 That’s not to say that Higashi-Kurume was tired, but comfortably wound around the rhythms of simpler days.
 By the time I came to live there – the sweltering summer of 2005 – the most excitement the city had seen in years was when a daikon radish grew up and burst out of the roadside drainage.
 Having last been repaved a decade prior, it remains a mystery how the seed had gotten underneath the road, but nobody was in any doubt that the sprout had shown a real grit and determination to see the sky.
 Eventually, the local press got involved and that wayward vegetable would become known across the country as Dokonjō Daikon.
 The ‘Gutsy Radish’.
 1

-Moving to Japan to attend university, I came fresh with a head full of assumptions as to what it would life in the country might be like.
+Moving to Japan to attend university, I came fresh with a head full of assumptions as to what life in the country might be like.
 Having never visited, I craved life in an ‘authentic’ Japanese house.
 Something stereotypically wooden, with the shōji screens, futons and tatami floors that I had seen in photographs from my dad’s business trips.
 I was utterly ignorant to the realities of the Tokyo housing market and my search for somewhere to live proved difficult.
 What I was looking for was not so easy to come by in central Tokyo.
 Less so on a student budget.
 With its history as a “bed town”2 however, the same could not be said for Higashi-Kurume.
 Scanning through the low-resolution photos available online, I chanced upon a house looked exactly as I’d dreamed.
 And so, demonstrating absolutely no understanding of the vast scale of Tokyo, I paid my deposit.

 Entering the garden through a narrow path beside a vending machine, I felt at home the moment I arrived.
 Surrounded on all sides by apartment towers and with only a strip of sky above it, my little wooden house with its red kawara roof tiles stood defiant in the shadow of its high-rise neighbours.
 The house spread across two floors.
 At ground level there was a genkan entrance hall, a spacious kitchen, two tatami bedrooms and a bathroom with a traditional soak tub.
 Moving upstairs, there were two further bedrooms and – to my complete bemusement – a squat-toilet.
 It would have been a lot of house for one student, but I wouldn’t be living alone.
 Over the course of my time there, I shared the space with several people: A Danish fine-art student, two German engineers and a Taiwanese cook who worked long shifts at the local McDonalds and with whom, sadly, I rarely crossed paths.
 My room would be on the upper floor: A spacious eight-tatami mats3 with a small desk, a rice-paper lamp and a balcony overlooking the modest but well-manicured garden below.